 - Lateral gastrocnemius.

-- The popliteus bursa (bursa of the popliteus tendon) in between the muscle tendon and the lateral femoral condyle).
+- The popliteus bursa a.k.a. bursa of the popliteus tendon in between the muscle tendon and the lateral femoral condyle.

 It is a swollen bursa emerging from any one of the structures below but the precise origin is not known.

-In bursa of the medial head of gastrocnemius and semi-membranosus bursa symptoms are seen commonly.
+Symptoms are seen commonly in bursa of the medial head of gastrocnemius and semi-membranosus bursa.

-- In 30 percent of cases, herniation of synovial membrane takes place through posterior part of capsule.
+- In 30 percent of cases, herniation of synovial membrane appears through posterior part of capsule.

-- Escape of fluid through the normal communication of bursa with knee (either semi-membranosus or medial gastrocnemius) is the other mode.
+- Escape of fluid through the normal connection of bursa with knee is the other level of this condition, via either semi-membranosus or medial gastrocnemius.

-- Indeterminate site in about 10 percent of situations.
+- Site is undetermined or random in about 10 percent of situations.